itsektionen/songlist/songs/193_I_Will_Party.md

   A,4 D4 E4 B4 | A3GF3E D4 A,4 | B,4 D4 A,4 F4 | E3DC3E D8 |]
 ---

-I will party, take it slow with drinking.
+I will party, take it chill with drinking.
 Have some fun without getting too drunk.
-Not crawling 'round with the party crowd.
+Not crawl 'round, what's everybody thinking?
-Take it easy, relax for my own sake.
+Take it easy, not have too much fun.

-First a beer to quench my thirst, then a shot, you know what's first, down the wine, then punsch in line, a cocktail buffet last.
+First a beer to quench my thirst, then a shot, it couldn't hurt, down the wine, then punsch in line, a cocktail buffet last.

-Now I'm wasted, pass out first of all.
+Now I'm wasted, pass out on the table.
-Mss the party, but who really cares?
+Miss the party, but who really cares?
-Mixing beer and old sour milk for kicks.
+Mixin' beer and sour milk for funsies.
-Throwing up on my dinner mate there!
+Throwing up my dinner on my mate!

 First a beer to quench my thirst, then a shot, you know what's first,